 - Process constraints that look to be affecting performance.
 Often times, employees find themselves in trouble for not completing a task, but the reality is they are waiting on others to perform their duties so they can then do their part.

 - Having employees in the wrong roles.
 Having employees in the right roles helps keep morale high.
-If there is a disconnect between what they expected to be doing vs. what they are actually doing, this can only lead to an employee being dissatisfied with their work.
+If there is a disconnect between what they expected to be doing vs. what they are actually doing, this can only lead to an employee quit.

 - Not challenging employees enough.
 Good employees want to be challenged, and also want to use their skills to the best of their ability.
 Don’t continue to give them tasks that don’t challenge them regularly.